What Are Fat Storage Hormones?

 This article discusses the three primary fat-storage hormones and how you can make them work for rather than against you.

-This is supposed to betemporaryfat storage, meaning that you withdraw from your fat stores the next time you need energy.
+It is considered to be a fat-storage hormone because it moves any glucose not immediately needed to your fat cells, storing it for later usage.
+This is supposed to betemporaryfat storage, meaning that you withdraw glucose from fat storage the next time you need energy.
 But that's not how it has turned out for many people.

 Additionally, if insulin levels are consistently too high, it can lead to insulin resistance, where the cells do not respond to this hormone.
 The result is chronically elevated blood glucose levels that can lead to type 2 diabetes -- and weight gain or inability to lose weight.
 (1)